Staff and Instructors

 Community Center Foundation Board

 The Eureka Springs Community Center is supported by the Eureka Springs Community Center Foundation, a 501c3 non-profit organization, which depends on grants, donations, fundraisers, and memberships for community center operational expenses.
-The Board of Directors oversees both expansive projects, as well as, pitching in when needed with daily Community Center activities.
-They are dedicated to the continued improvement of the Center and would love to hear your suggestions, just send an email anytime!
+The Board of Directors oversees both expansive projects as well as pitching in when needed with daily Community Center activities.
+They are dedicated to the continued improvement of the Center and would love your suggestions.
+Just drop them an email at email@example.com anytime.